ArabianCoconut/Moneycontrol_api/README.md

 ## Changelog

+- 1.2.2
+  - Business news now uploads all news to the database.
+(BS database issues)
+  - Now bandwidth will be focused on stock metrics.
 - 1.2.1
   - Database for some reason deletes and inserts few json entries.
 If bandwidth permits will revist the issue.
 However, the function will dump all 24 business news to a json file.
 Code modification required from the users end.
   - Classes are now moved to its own file and StorageController is a class now.